dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 ## Install Docker

-Probably, you'll prefer to use Docker to start everything.
+Probably, you'll prefer to use Docker to start everything or at least RabbitMQ.
 Go to [Docker Desktop](https://www.docker.com/products/docker-desktop) then install it or check if you have docker and compose:

 ```
 docker version
 docker-compose version
 ```
 I have tested with Docker Engine - Community 18.09.2 and docker-compose version 1.23.2.
-I believe higher versions should work.
+I believe higher versions should support the same instructions.

-## Install .NET Core SDK
+## Install .NET Core SDK (optional)

 If you like to start in VS Code or Visual Studio then you need .NET Core SDK 2.2.
 Download it from [here](https://dotnet.microsoft.com/download/dotnet-core/2.2) then install or check if you have it: